|

 Before You Head Out

-What is Expected Of You At A Star Party?
+What is Expected Of You At A Public Star Party?

 HAL's amateur astronomers come from all walks of life and have a wide range of astronomy experience.